C2SP/C2SP/static-ct-api.md

 ### Merkle Tree

-Instead of serving arbitrary consistency and inclusion proofs, Sunlight logs serve the Merkle Tree as a set of “tiles”: concatenated sequences of consecutive Merkle Tree Hashes at a certain tree height.
+Instead of serving arbitrary consistency and inclusion proofs, Static API logs serve the Merkle Tree as a set of “tiles”: concatenated sequences of consecutive Merkle Tree Hashes at a certain tree height.
 Clients can fetch all the tiles they need in parallel and compute arbitrary proofs.